 As with water, the deeper the red, the greater the concentration of ozone.
-In the dynamic perspective of additional months, it also seems that the ozone only can emerge where atmospheric moisture is sufficiently low.
+In the dynamic perspective of additional months, it also seems that the ozone only can persist where atmospheric moisture is sufficiently low.
 This is only an opinion blog, so I can arbitrarily call that “lowzone” moving forward.
 There is ozone in the low H20 spaces, so long as solar UV reaches at least the atmospheric layers that are already dehydrated.

 Again, H2O may be associated with the genesis of O3 through PCZ inflected lightning.
 Any other combination of ozone and warm or cold air that is high in moisture, reduces the ozone most abruptly.
 Ask any industrial chemist, and note that the ozone map, like the atmospheric moisture map are represented for a 60km thick slab of atmosphere that enfolds the planet.
 That covers the ozone layer which tops out around 40km.

 It seems that I obsess unhealthily with the stories of O. I can’t un-see that, aside from the wet and stormy lightning connections which account for a significant proportion of ozone’s genesis, the intersection with any humid air usually signifies the end of ozone.
 Under routine climate conditions, because of obvious chemistry and thermodynamics yet to be recognized by any atmospheric subject matter expert, they cannot mutually coexist for long.

 In contrast to that resource, this site frequently covers ocean pH data from NOAA’s World Ocean Database.
 A pH map in progress I’m working on from that resource (for the “golden years” of direct ocean pH measurement with gephs 1950 through 1990) is shown In the right hand image above.
 Both panels show low (blue) and high (yellow and red) patches blooming off of the northwest coast of South America.
 On the left, the ranges are for alkalinity and on the right the ranges are for geph-measured pH.
 This is also a rough qualitative comparison because on left, the alkalinity is averaged from 2010 through 2014.
 For right the NOOA WOD pH is averaged over years 1950 through 1989.